otaviomacedo/aws-batch-simulator/README.md

 }]);
 ```

-The jobs arrive independently of each other at the queue at a rate of 54 jobs
+In this example, the jobs arrive independently of each other at the queue at a
-per hour (0.9 jobs/min), but they are not evenly distributed.
-Instead, the
+rate of 54 jobs per hour (0.9 jobs/min), but they are not evenly distributed.
-probability that $k$ jobs arrive in the next minute is given by
+Instead, the probability that $k$ jobs arrive in the next minute is given by
 a [Poisson distribution]:

 $$ f(k; \lambda) = \Pr(X{=}k)= \frac{\lambda^k e^{-\lambda}}{k!} $$

 where $\lambda = 0.9$, in our example, is the arrival rate.
-Similarly, the
+Likewise, the
-execution times (also known as "service times") are
+execution times (also known as "service times") are not uniformly distributed,
-[exponentially distributed][Exponential distribution]:
+but rather [exponentially distributed][Exponential distribution]:

 $$ f(x;\lambda) = \lambda e^{ - \lambda x} $$

 where $\lambda$ is the inverse of the mean service time.
-In this example,
+In this case,
 $\lambda = 1 / 15$.

 This type of behavior is very common in queueing systems, and is known as a
 "Markov process" (or "Markov chain").
 Hence, `BatchSimulator.markov(stack)`.

 Notice that, in this example, we get a job almost every minute, but it takes 15
-minutes for a job to execute (and thus leave the system).
-If we were to process
+minutes for a job to execute (and thus leave the system, freeing up compute
+resources to execute the next job).
+If we were to process these jobs
-these jobs sequentially, the queue would grow indefinitely over time.
+sequentially, the queue would grow indefinitely over time.
+Fortunately, the
-Fortunately, the compute environment has 15 times the capacity needed to process
+compute environment has 15 times the capacity needed to process such jobs (
-such jobs (an [M/M/15][mmc] queue, in Kendall's notation).
-The simulation report
+an [M/M/15][mmc] queue, in Kendall's notation).
+The simulation report tells us
-tells us exactly how the service times are distributed:
+exactly how the service times are distributed:

 ![](./docs/img/basic-usage-distribution.png)